-After the evacuation of Vietnam and Cambodia, Dirk applied for augmentation into the regular component and was ultimately accepted.
+Following his involvement with the evacuation of Vietnam and Cambodia, Dirk applied for augmentation into the regular component and was ultimately accepted.
 In common with his academic experiences before the Corps, he achieved modest success.
-After twenty-some years service in peace and war, he retired as a Lieutenant Colonel with five personal decorations and legion of comrades with whom he had the honor of serving.
+After twenty-some years service in peace and war, he retired as a Lieutenant Colonel with five personal decorations and a legion of comrades with whom he had the honor of serving.
 You would recognize the names of some.
 They were among the best our nation had to offer and Dirk feels endlessly enriched through association with them.
 After a few months searching for a job, he confirmed what he’d suspected.
 His service as a Marine might earn him thanks for his service and an occasional cup of coffee, it wasn’t getting him a job.

 After a eighteen month sabbatical to get his Master’s degree in business, Dirk was hired by a large manufacturer of hard window coverings, serving as a corporate trainer, training design specialist and as a district manager.
 A casualty of financial crash of 2008, Dirk often quips that he: “was cordially invited to leave and not return.”
 During a series of unsatisfying interviews for his next “job,” Dirk finally succumbed to his life-long urge to write.